The non-linear sewing lemma II: Lipschitz continuous formulation: Generalized solution to rough differential equations

 \begin{remark} When $\phi_{t,s}=\id+\chi_{t,s}$, then \eqref{eq:davie:5} may be written $\abs{y_{s,t}-\chi_{t,s}(y_s)}\leq C\varpi(\omega_{s,t})$ with $y_{s,t}\eqdef y_{r\curvearrowright t}-y_{r\curvearrowright s}$. for $(r,s,t)\in\TT^+_2$ This is the form used by A.M.
 Davie in~\cite{davie05a}. \end{remark}

-Flows and manifold of solutions are of closely related.
+Flows and manifold of solutions are closely related.
 Besides, a manifold of solutions is in relation with a whole galaxy.
-The proof of the next lemma is immediate so that we skip it.
+The proof of the next lemma is immediate so we skip it.

-\begin{lemma} A flow $\psi$ generates a manifold of solutions to $\dot{y}=\psi'(y)$ through $y_{r\curvearrowright t}(a)\eqdef \psi_{t,r}(a)$, $(r,t)\in\TT^+_2$, $a\in\uV$.
-Besides, $y$ is also solution to $\dot{y}=\phi'(y)$ for any almost flow $\phi$ in the galaxy containing $\psi$. \end{lemma}
+\begin{lemma} A flow $\psi$ generates a manifold of solutions to $\vd y=\psi_{\vd t}(y)$ through $y_{r\curvearrowright t}(a)\eqdef \psi_{t,r}(a)$, $(r,t)\in\TT^+_2$, $a\in\uV$.
+Besides, $y$ is also solution to $\vd y=\phi_{\vd t}(y)$ for any almost flow $\phi$ in the galaxy containing $\psi$. \end{lemma}